PoslavskySV/algebench/README.md

   -c, --characteristic  <arg>   Field characteristic
-      --max-degree  <arg>       Maximal exponent of each variable in monomials --max-size  <arg>         Maximal number of terms in factors -m, --min-degree  <arg>       Minimal exponent of each variable in monomials --min-size  <arg>         Minimal number of terms in factors -n, --n-problems  <arg>       Number of problems to generate --n-variables  <arg>      Number of variables
+      --max-degree  <arg>       Maximal exponent of each variable in monomials --max-size  <arg>         Maximal number of terms in factors --min-degree  <arg>       Minimal exponent of each variable in monomials --min-size  <arg>         Minimal number of terms in factors -n, --n-problems  <arg>       Number of problems to generate --n-variables  <arg>      Number of variables